Lady with a Fan (Klimt)

 Lady with a Fan (Dame mit Fächer) was the final portrait created by the Austrian painter Gustav Klimt.
 Painted in 1917, the uncommissioned piece depicting an unidentified woman was on an easel in his studio when he died in 1918.
 Like many of Klimt's late works, it incorporates strong Asian influences including many Chinese motifs.

-In June 2023, it sold at auction with Sotheby's in London for £85.3 million ($108.4 million, €99.2 million), the highest price ever achieved in Europe for a work of art.
+In June 2023, it sold at auction with Sotheby's in London for £85.3 million ($108.4 million, €99.2 million), the highest price ever achieved in Europe for a work of art at the time.
 It was bought by art dealer Patti Wong on behalf of a Hong Kong collector.

 Description

 The square painting depicts a woman with chestnut curls against a yellow backdrop with Oriental motifs.
 As she gazes into the distance to the left, her patterned silk robe is slipping off her shoulder and she holds a fan concealing her bosom.

 The Chinese motifs in the background include a large flying phoenix, a symbol of immortality, rebirth, and good fortune, and bright pink lotus blossoms, which are associated with love and immutable beauty.
 A long-legged crane and a golden pheasant are also present.
 The flatness of the background patterns evokes Japanese ukiyo-e woodblock prints, while the colours imitate the chrome yellow, cobalt blue, and red ochre of enameled Chinese porcelain.

 The identity of the sitter is unknown, with speculation that the model could be Johanna Staude, Klimt's life companion Emilie Flöge, or one of his favourite dancers.
 According to the Belvedere Museum Vienna, the painting was exhibited under the title of Dancer (Tänzerin) shortly after it was created, suggesting that the model may have been a ballet or music hall dancer.